jokergoo/circlize_book/book/08-initialize-genomic-data.md

 }
 ```

-`read.cytoband()` downloads and reads cytoband data from UCSC.
+We use `read.cytoband()` to download and read cytoband data from UCSC.
 In following,
 x ranges for normal chromosomes and zoomed chromosomes are normalized separetely.